Paektu Mountain: Tianwenfeng eruption

-Tianwenfeng eruption is the formation of a widespread thick layer of grey, yellow pumice preceding the Millennium eruption.
-The exact age of eruption is uncertain since different dating techniques have assigned 4, 51, 61, and 74 ka to this deposit.
+The Tianwenfeng eruption was the formation of a widespread thick layer of grey, yellow pumice preceding the Millennium eruption.
+The exact age of the eruption is uncertain, since different dating techniques have assigned 4, 51, 61, and 74 ka to this deposit.
 This eruption formed large areas covered in yellow pumice and ignimbrite.
 Proximal deposits of pumice fall of the Tianwenfeng are thicker than those of the Millennium eruption.
 This suggests that the eruption of the Tianwenfeng is significant and maybe of similar magnitude to the Millennium eruption, making the Tianwenfeng eruption also of VEI 6–7.

 Millennium eruption

-The mountain's caldera was created in 946 by the colossal (VEI 6) "Millennium" or "Tianchi" eruption, one of the most violent eruptions in the last 5,000 years, comparable to the 230 AD eruption of Lake Taupō and the 1815 eruption of Mount Tambora.
-The eruption, whose tephra has been found in the southern part of Hokkaidō, Japan, and as far away as Greenland, destroyed much of the volcano's summit, leaving a caldera that today is filled by Heaven Lake.
+The mountain's caldera was created in 946 by the colossal (VEI 6) "Millennium" or "Tianchi" eruption, one of the most powerful eruptions in the last 5,000 years, comparable to the 230 CE eruption of Lake Taupō and the 1815 eruption of Mount Tambora.
+The eruption, whose tephra has been found in the southern part of Hokkaido, Japan, and as far away as Greenland, destroyed much of the volcano's summit, leaving a caldera that today is filled by Heaven Lake.

-According to the Book of Koryo History, "thunders from the heaven drum" (likely the explosions from the Millennium eruption) were heard in the city of Kaesong, and then again in the capital of ancient Korea about 450 km south of the volcano, which terrified the emperor so much that convicts were pardoned and set free.
-According to the book of Heungboksa Temple History, on 3 November of the same year, in the city of Nara (Japan), about 1100 km southeast from the mountain, an event of "white ash rain" was recorded.
-Three months later, on 7 February 947, "drum thunders" were heard in the city of Kyoto (Japan), about 1000 km southeast of Paektu.
+According to the Korean historical record Goryeosa, in 946 "thunders from heaven's drum" were heard in the city of Kaesong, then the capital of Goryeo, about 450 km south of the volcano.
+The event reportedly terrified King Jeongjong so much, that convicts were pardoned and set free.
+According to Kōfuku-ji Temple's historical records, on 3 November, "white ash rain" fell in Nara, Japan, about 1100 km southeast from the mountain Three months later, on 7 February 947, explosive noises were reported in the city of Kyoto (Japan), about 1000 km southeast of Paektu.

-Recent events
+Later history

 After these major eruptions, Mount Paektu had at least three smaller eruptions, which occurred in 1668, 1702, and 1903, likely forming the Baguamiao ignimbrite, the Wuhaojie fine pumice, and the Liuhaojie tuff ring.

+Research on upcoming eruption

-In 2011, the Government of North Korea invited volcanologists James Hammond of Imperial College London and Clive Oppenheimer of the University of Cambridge, to study the mountain for recent volcanic activity.
-Their project was continuing in 2014 and expected to last for another "two or three years".
-American volcanologist Kayla Iacovino also participated, becoming one of the first foreign women scientists to do research in North Korea.
+In 2011, experts in North and South Korea met to discuss the potential for a significant eruption in the near future, as the last eruption was in 1903 and the volcano is expected to erupt around every 100 years.
+The Government of North Korea invited several volcanologists, including James Hammond, Clive Oppenheimer, and Kayla Iacovino, to study the mountain for recent volcanic activity.
+This made Iacovino the first foreign female researcher to conduct research in North Korea.
+The researchers began publishing their research in 2016 and in February 2020 formed the Mt.
+Paektu Research Center.